TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.abc.rst

 .. testsetup:: *

-   from collections import *
+   kutoka collections agiza *
-   import itertools
+   agiza itertools
    __name__ = '<doctest>'

 --------------

-This module provides :term:`abstract base classes <abstract base class>` that can be used to test whether a class provides a particular interface; for example, whether it is hashable or whether it is a mapping.
+This module provides :term:`abstract base classes <abstract base class>` that can be used to test whether a kundi provides a particular interface; for example, whether it is hashable or whether it is a mapping.